Katy Mills: 1999–2006: Grand opening and early years

-Simon acquisition era (2006-2013)
+2006–2013: Simon Property Group

-In mid 2006, long-time partner and rival Simon Property Group announced that they would be acquiring the mall.
-This would be one of the first malls from The Mills to be acquired by Simon.
+In mid-2006, Simon Property Group, in a joint venture with Farallon Capital Management, announced that they would be acquiring the mall as part of a buyout of the Mills Corporation, which was financially struggling during that time.
 The last addition to the mall from the Mills was a children's play area near the movie theater.
 The play area was sponsored by Team Certified Suzuki.

-In 2007, New York & Company, Juicy Couture, Oakley Vault, Ecko and Zumiez opened, while Mikasa Factory Store, Big Dog Sportswear, and Midnight Rodeo closed.
-Levi's/Dockers Outlet Store relocated to Bui-Yah-Kah in Neighborhood 7, causing Bui-Yah-Kah to relocate to the former space of Samsonite in Neighborhood 5.
-Claire's and Icing also have swapped places.
-EB Games became GameStop.
-Similarly, Cingular Wireless became AT&T, due to the same reasons with Sprint and T-Mobile.
+In August 2007, New York & Company, Juicy Couture, Oakley Vault, Ecko and Zumiez opened.
+2008 saw the additions of Kay Jewelers and Gymboree.

-2008 brought Circuit City “The City” (which replaced Midnight Rodeo) and Nike Factory Outlet, causing Suit Warehouse to relocate near Reebok, along with the additions of Kay Jewelers and Gymboree.
 This saw the removals of Old West Warehouse and Lucky Brand Jeans.
-A bungee trampoline was also added to the movie theater courtyard.

-In 2009, Circuit City and Steve and Barry's filed for Chapter 11 bankruptcy, causing their locations to close, including these.
+In 2009, Circuit City and Steve & Barry's filed for Chapter 11 bankruptcy (later Chapter 7 for Circuit City), causing all of their locations to liquidate.
 An expansion was made in Neighborhood 3, merging Liz Claiborne and Bennetton to become XXI Forever.
-All that remained was Juicy Couture.
-This saw the addition of Dickies, Papaya, Victoria's Secret, PINK, Calvin Klein, and U.S. Polo Association.
+There were more additions, including Dickies, Papaya, Victoria's Secret, PINK, Calvin Klein, and U.S. Polo Association.
 Kirkland's closed for Papaya.
 RadioShack relocated for Victoria's Secret.
 The Athlete's Foot closed for PINK.
 The removal of Anne Klein saw the return of BCBGMAXAZRIA Final Cut.
 Gaughty Girlz and Sleep Number were also closed.
 Limited Too also became Justice.
-For a brief moment, Katy Mills had a Halloween exhibit called “Katy Haunted House - Texas Terror”.
+For a brief moment, Katy Mills had a Halloween exhibit called Katy Haunted House - Texas Terror.